TheOdinProject/curriculum/markdownlint/TOP003_defaultSectionContent/tests/TOP003_test_incorrect-content.md

 ### Lesson overview

-This section has the wrong text following the heading.
+This section has the wrong text following the heading that should flag an error.

 - LO item